Rapptz/discord.py/docs/api.rst

 .. function:: on_ready()

     Called when the client is done preparing the data received from Discord.
-Usually after login is successful and the :attr:`Client.servers` and co. are filled up.
+Usually after login is successful and the :attr:`Client.guilds` and co. are filled up.

     .. warning::